senadkurtisi/Electric-Lock/README.md

-*The project was tested on the board that was created in the School of Electrical Engineering, University of Belgrade by the staff of the Electronics department*
+*The project was tested on the board that was created in the School of Electrical Engineering, University of Belgrade by the staff of the Electronics department.*